btrask/stronglink/SUBSTANCE.md

 	- _Never_ handle the error from `close(2)`
 		- Yes, really!
 Regardless of what the man page says
 		- Instead, `fsync` before closing (if you care at all)
+		- Functions that close/free resources should never be able to fail
+			- Leaves you in an inconsistent/unknown state
 - Creating good APIs
 	- [Some say](http://mollyrocket.com/jacs/jacs_0004_0008.html) it's the hardest skill in programming
 	- Empathize with the person who has to use your API